Allex-Nik/gsc/README.md

 The code can be found in Debris.java
 ### Shooting Mechanics ✔
+TODO
 ### Hit-Detection ✔
+This feature was one of the most challenging to implement.
+Our goal was to have complete collision detection between debris and the spaceship, projectiles and spaceship and projectiles and aliens.
+There were two iterations to this feature:

+**1. Building our own collision detection**
+This was done using our own loop to check whether the shape coordinates of each object were inside or on the edge of one another (as was in the Assignment 1 for Programming), but this approached proved to be inefficient and didn't scale well.
+So we had to redo it when were were adding sprites.

+**2. Using .awt shapes such as Rectangle and Ellipse2D** After research we came across the shape of .awt, which has the perfect method for collision detection which was .intersects().
+We then implemented Rectangle onto Aliens and the Space Ship and Ellipse2D onto Debris.
+[Include image of bounds]

+***Though one challenge arose***; the Rectangle shape didn't fit the shape of the spaceship perfectly.
+We tried to fix this by using the Polygon shape specifying 3 points of the rectangular shape of the spaceship, but it created a lot of issues.
+[Include image of the bounds of the spaceship]
+So in the end we decided to just leave the collision bounds highlighted for the spaceship, so that the user can tell where it is.

+Implementation of this feature can be found in Debris.java, SpaceShip.java, Projectile.java, Alien.java and MainGameScreen.java.

 ### Game-Over/Victory Screen ✔
+TODO
 ### Custom sprites for aliens/debris/ship ✔
 Our goal was to have a game that didn't consist of only shapes but had proper images for all entities and the background.